London Recordings: 1980s-1990s

+21st Century

 The London pop music catalogue owned by Universal Music is now managed by Polydor Records, with United States distribution handled by Island Records after absorbing former distributor Mercury Records in 2014.
 Decca Records had a recording studio in Blomfield Road, West London; there may have been another in London's West End.
 In 2010, Universal Music reclaimed ownership of the London Records trademark.
 Even Universal Music again owned this trademark, Warner Music Group licensed it to be used on its reissues of London's catalogue controlled by Warner Records 90 company.
 On 1 July 2011 Universal Music reclaimed the London Records name and relaunched it under the executive team of Nick Raphael (president) and later Jo Charrington (senior vice president of A&R) who together previously ran Epic Records for Sony Music Entertainment since 2001.
 Both had started their careers at London Records in the Ames era in the 1990s.

 When Nick Raphael became president of Capitol Records's UK division in 2013, London Records moved there, and operated as a sublabel until Because Music acquired the trademark license in 2017.

 In July 2017, Because Music announced that it would acquire Warner Records 90, a subsidiary of Warner Music UK that reissued most London Records artists from the post-1980 era, plus very few titles from the post-1998 era, when Warner Music owned the label.
 Because Music completed the deal in August 2017, which includes the rights to over fifty London artists (including Bananarama and Happy Mondays), but excluding Slash Records, London-Sire Records, All Saints, New Order, and the FFRR (Full Frequency Range Recordings) brand (which became part of WMG's Parlophone label).
 Because Music is distributed by another UMG division Virgin Music Label & Artist Services, formerly Caroline Distribution.

 Warner Records 90 was renamed London Music Stream, and later London Recordings.

 The label is now operating as London Records again (as part of Because Music Group).
 The label has reissued many songs by acts such as Bronski Beat, Bananarama, Orbital, Goldie and Happy Mondays.

+In May 2026, the podcast Hit That Perfect Beat: The London Records Story was released and covered the label's pop music success from the 1980s through the 1990s.